Clover Health Investments Corp. (CLOV) Shares Up Despite Recent Market Volatility

 SVB Leerink gave a rating of “Mkt Perform” to CLOV, setting the target price at $3 in the report published on January 19th of the previous year.

-During the last 5 trading sessions, CLOV rose by +0.47%, which changed the moving average for the period of 200-days by -61.91% in comparison to the 20-day moving average, which settled at $0.9023.
-In addition, Clover Health Investments Corp. saw -8.62% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CLOV fell by -2.09%, which changed the moving average for the period of 200-days by -62.90% in comparison to the 20-day moving average, which settled at $0.8731.
+In addition, Clover Health Investments Corp. saw -10.33% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CLOV